-Availability: The student can expect the Instructor to hold 10 office hours of availability per week to meet with students to answer questions regarding course material.
-These office hours will be posted at the beginning of each semester both on the Instructors door (SUW 280) and on the Canvas shell for this course.
+AVAILABILITY: The student can expect the Instructor to hold 10 office hours of availability per week to meet with students to answer questions regarding course material.
+These office hours will be posted at the beginning of each semester both on the Instructors door (in this case SUW 257) and on the CANVAS shell for this course.
 If the student cannot meet during those posted times other arrangements can be made.

 LEARNING MANAGEMENT SYSTEM EXPLAINED: The student can expect the Instructor to fully explain how they will use the College's current LMS: Canvas, within this course.
-An in-class walk-through the course layout in Canvas can be expected, and clear explanation of how to access all course material therein: the textbook, lecture notes, video instruction, quizzes, review tests, and tests.
+A video walk-through the course layout in Canvas can be expected, and clear explanation of how to access all course material therein: the textbook, lecture notes, video instruction, quizzes, review tests, and tests, will be given.

 COMMUNICATION: The student should communicate with the Instructor primarily using the CANVAS email.
-The student can expect to receive a reply within a 24-hour window, with the exceptions of Saturday's, Sunday's, and holidays.
+The student can expect to receive a reply within a 24-hour window, with the exceptions of Saturday's,

+Sunday's, and holidays.
 The student may also call and leave a voicemail which will be answered when the Instructor is in their office.